-2020 The Venet Foundation presents a new installation by American artist Lawrence Weiner, Statement.
+2020 The Venet Foundation presents a new installation by American artist, Lawrence Weiner, Statement.

-2021 The Venet Foundation presents Robert Morris - Voice, 1974, echoing to the many works by Morris that are part of the Foundation's collection.
+2021 The Venet Foundation presents, Robert Morris - Voice, 1974, echoing to the many works by Morris that are part of the Foundation's collection.

+2022 The Venet Foundation features, Tribute to David Tudor: A Collaboration with Molly Davies, Jackie Matisse, and David Tudor with a sound composition, a cinematic production, and artworks.
 THE ONGOING INSTALLATIONS Frank Stella In 2014, the Venet Foundation inaugurated an unprecedented commission by Frank Stella: the Stella Chapel.
 When Bernar saw Frank Stella's large composite reliefs in the artist's studio, he immediately sensed that he was in the presence of major works.
 He thought he might hang one in Le Muy and eventually left with six pieces without knowing where he was going to place them.
 Their imposing size (around $450 \times 250 \times 150$ cm each) discouraged interested institutions from taking them on loan since access to such monumental works would be impossible in practical terms.
 Thus, a building had to be constructed especially to house the works.
 During discussions between the two artists, the idea of a chapel quickly took shape.
 Such a building is part of the tradition of artists' chapels, with, for instance, Matisse's chapel in Vence, not far from Le Muy.
 Bernar himself designed the furnishings and stained glass for a chapel in his native village.
 But the initial model remains the Rothko Chapel in Houston, where the entire space is covered by paintings by Mark Rothko.
 The building in this instance is a chapel in the ecumenical sense of the term, that is, above all a space for meditation where art and thought take precedence over religion.
 Frank Stella designed the hexagonal building that has a diameter of fifteen meters and a work of art hanging on each of its walls.
 Every edge of those walls meets empty space, leaving visitors free to wander through the chapel while opening it up completely to the natural setting.